TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.0.3 =
+* Fixed: Added replacement statement to convert double-quotes to single quotes in text fields.

 = 4.0.2 =
 * Fixed: Only search results from first category encountered would display when only showing one category at a time